mathieulgd99-lab/Software_Management-Waygo-team3/README.md

    git clone https://github.com/mathieulgd99-lab/Software_Management-Waygo-team3.git

 ## To launch the website

-in your shell :
+type in your shell :
 python3 -m http.server 8000

-in your browser :
+type the following url in your browser : http://localhost:8000/index.html
-http://localhost:8000/index.html